joshukraine/ofreport.com/content/articles/2023-10-19-loving-ukraine.md

 author: "Joshua Steele"
 cover: "https://res.cloudinary.com/dnkvsijzu/image/upload/v1697737974/OFReport/2023-10-19-loving-ukraine/hospital-concert-outside_jssam2.jpg"
 caption: >
-  On a hot day in August, our family along with the CMO team gathered at a hospital for wounded Ukrainian soldiers in L’viv.
-We room to room, singing Ukrainian songs, and sharing the Gospel.
+  On a hot day in August, our family and the CMO team gathered at a hospital for wounded Ukrainian soldiers in L’viv.
+We went room to room, singing Ukrainian songs and sharing the Gospel.
 preview: >
   We’re back with more news from our family and ministry in Ukraine, but also an important announcement.
 This will be the final episode of the Journey to Ukraine podcast.
-While we are sad to have reached the end of of this chapter, we’re glad that our journey has brought us home to L’viv!
-Ukraine remains free, but war is not over, and there are new challenges ahead.
+While we are sad to have reached the end of this chapter, we’re glad that our journey has brought us home to L’viv!
+Ukraine remains free, but the war is not over, and there are new challenges ahead.
 Please join us for this special episode as we share what’s next for the Steele family in Ukraine!
 tags:
 - podcast
 - ukraine